 Every year, to honor the nominees, a gathering is held at the historic Wilshire Ebell Club.
 The nominees are presented with a medallion, which recognizes their achievements.
 Entertainment is provided by the Grammy Jazz Band, which highlights another initiative for the academy, music education through Grammy in the Schools and Grammy Camp, where every year approximately 30 high-school musicians from across the country are selected to participate in Grammy Camp where they work with many music professionals on various aspects of the industry.
 As part of this program, these talented young musicians performed at various events during Grammy Week, including this one.

 This is the event where most of the Grammy Awards are presented.
-Held in the Microsoft Theater next to the Staples Center, it is a more intimate celebration of this year’s musical achievements, and my favorite event.
-It is particularly exciting because with its open seating, you could very well be seating next to the next Grammy Award recipient.
-This feels so much more personal to me, and it is very endearing to see how trilled, gracious and humble the recipients are as they receive their awards.
+Held in the Microsoft Theater next to the Staples Center, it is a more intimate celebration of this year’s musical achievements and my favorite event.
+It is particularly exciting because, with its open seating, you could very well be sitting next to the next Grammy Award recipient.
+This feels so much more personal to me, and it is very endearing to see how thrilled, gracious and humble the recipients are as they receive their awards.